Skip to main content

 • Fast prototyping — go from idea to working app in minutes

-• Built-in AI assistant — understands VIKTOR-specific patterns and helps you write code
+• Built-in agent — understands VIKTOR-specific patterns and helps you write code

 • Instant deployment — apps are easy to publish with a click of a button